space-ros/demos/CADRE_demo/README.md

 # Package Description and Purpose

 - This package simulates NASA’s CADRE mission, which focuses on mapping the Moon through a trio of autonomous rovers.
-The simulation is developed using ROS 2 and is part of an open-sourced lunar exploration initiative slated for Spring 2026.
+The simulation is developed using ROS 2 and is part of NASA's lunar exploration initiative for Spring 2026.

   ![CADRE](assets/Offical_image.png)
   Image Credits: https://www.jpl.nasa.gov/missions/cadre